Methodology Disclosure · Paper 02 of 4

 That's a number a CFO can act on.

-- Used by Fortune 500 risk committees, cyber insurance carriers, and government agencies
+• Used by enterprise risk committees, cyber insurance carriers, and government agencies

 Using FAIR isn't experimental.
 It's what mature risk programs already do.